Introduction to Patanjali’s Yoga Sutra’s

 All of these are resolved through focus, concentration and meditation.
 The more you learn to focus the easier it becomes to remember your essential nature unlimited consciousness.

-But for those who have not developed the ability to maintain their focus then Yoga tradition according to Patanjali lays out a plan of 8 Limbs to help you progress on this journey.
+But for those who have not developed the ability to maintain their focus then Patanjali’s Yoga Sutras lays out a plan of 8 Limbs to help you progress on this journey.

 1. The Yamas are moral code for living in the world and treating others.
 These moral codes include: